iaretechnician/barebones-masterserver-wiki/Authentication.md

 `Auth.LogOut()`

 Deletes a token (if there was one), disconnects from server and connects back.
 This approach is used to make sure that logged out user gets a new session, and there's no data "hanging" from the previous user.

+### Confirming an E-mail

+`Auth.RequestEmailConfirmationCode()` - calling this method will send a request to master server, which will send an e-mail confirmation code to the e-mail address of a user who is logged in.

+`Auth.ConfirmEmail(string code, AuthCallback callback)` - sends a request to master server, which uses the code given to confirm clients e-mail

+### Changing a Password

+`Auth.RequestPasswordReset(string email, AuthCallback callback)` - sends a request to master server, which sends a password-reset code to the given e-mail.

+`Auth.ChangePassword(PasswordChangeData data, AuthCallback callback)` - sends a request to master server, which users data provided to change a password.